Pindar/pindar.github.io/about.md

 permalink: /about/
 ---

-I’m a passionated [software craftsman](http://manifesto.softwarecraftsmanship.org/) who saves the world from toil since 1998.
+I’m a passionate [software craftsman](http://manifesto.softwarecraftsmanship.org/) who saves the world from toil since 1998.

 # Profiles